Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 ABOUT OUR DATA SECURITY SOLUTIONS

-Proton Data Security is the world’s leading manufacturer of degaussers and data security products designed to wipe hard drives.
-With over 30 years of experience in the data security industry (since 1987), our line of quality degaussers / sanitizers and destroyers ensures that sensitive data is erased in accordance with recognized standards and completely unrecoverable.
+Proton Data Security is the world’s leading manufacturer of degaussers and data security products designed to wipe and physically destroy hard drives.
+With over 30 years of experience in the data security industry (since 1987), our line of quality degaussers / sanitizers ensure that sensitive data is erased in accordance with recognized standards and completely unrecoverable.
 It’s the ultimate technique to wipe hard drives.
+Along with our degaussers, our hard drive destroyers handle the physical destruction of the hard drives.

 All of our products are proudly manufactured in the United States and meet or exceed US National Security Agency (NSA) and Department of Defense (DoD) requirements for sanitizing electronic media.
 We are honored to be helping the United States government and its allies protect their classified data and also pleased to be assisting organizations all over the world secure their data.